lazarmarek/UvA-Thesis/README.md

 # Image Context Evaluation Study

-A research project investigating how textual context influences the quality of AI-generated image descriptions in academic papers.
+A research project investigating how surrounding textual context influences the quality of AI-generated chart interpretation - sourcing charts from academic papers.

 ## Project Overview

-This study examines whether providing surrounding textual context from academic documents improves AI-generated image descriptions.
-The pipeline processes academic papers, extracts images with their contexts, generates descriptions with/without context, and evaluates results through human evaluation.
+This study examines whether providing surrounding textual context from academic documents improves AI-generated chart interpretation.
+The pipeline downloads research articles as PDFs, processes them using docling to extract images with their relevant contexts, generates descriptions with/without context and utilizes a Tkinter GUI to evaluate (blinded) the two different outputs on factual accuracy, completedness & coherence,

 ## Files